-OVERVIEW: This community foundation supports 17 counties in the San Angelo, Texas, area.
-It backs many needs, including education, elderly, animal welfare, arts and culture, social services, environment, healthand youth.
+OVERVIEW: The San Angelo Area Foundation supports 17 counties in the San Angelo, Texas, area.
+It funds many needs, including education, elderly, animal welfare, arts and culture, social services, environment, health and youth.

 FUNDING AREAS: Education, elderly, animal welfare, arts and culture, social services, environment, health, youth